Water Quality

 #Improving the quality of water entering our Reef.

-Declining water quality associated with run-off from the adjacent catchments is a major cause of the current poor state of many of the coastal and marine ecosystems of the Great Barrier Reef (more on this here).
+Coral reefs, and the ecosystems they sustain, depend on the quality of the water within and around them.
+Declining water quality associated with run-off from the adjacent catchments is a major cause of the current poor state of many of the coastal and marine ecosystems of the Great Barrier Reef.
+Increasing sediment, nutrients and contaminants, combined with rising sea temperatures and ocean acidification are damaging our Reef.

 #End of Partnership Outcomes